TritonDataCenter/node-cueball/README.md

 return it to the pool.
 All event handlers should be disconnected from the `connection` prior to calling `release()`.

+If a client determines that a connection must be closed immediately (e.g. due to a protocol error making it impossible to continue using it safely), it must call the `.close()` method on the *handle*, not any `.destroy()` or similar method on the connection itself.

 Calling `claim()` on a Pool that is in the "stopping", "stopped" or "failed" states will result in the callback being called with an error on the next run of the event loop.